moritz-hanke/DAGGR/README.md

 ### 8. Generating random values based

-Using the saved `.rds`obejct we can use this to genrate random values based on the expressions.
+Using the saved `.rds`obejct we can generate random values based on the saved expressions.

 ``` r
 library(igraph)